VexoAI/vexo/docs/models/getting-started.md

 ## 3. Interpreting the Response

-If you just want the text you can call the `completions` method on the response to return an instance of the `Vexo\Model\Completions` collection containing the generated text, which you can cast to a string.
+If you just want the text you can call the `completions` method on the response to return an instance of the `Vexo\LanguageModel\Completions` collection containing the generated text, which you can cast to a string.

 ```php
 $text = (string) $response->completions();